 - Merchant default: The text string you associate with the key (if set); this overrides the Adyen default if set.

-Set the merchant default value for each key you wish to change the text from the Adyen default.
+Set the merchant default value for each key you want to change the text from the Adyen default.
 Click the Save button.
 It is important to ensure that you save every 5 minutes to avoid your session from timing out, resulting in a loss of any changes that have not been saved.
 Every time you click Save, a new version of the skin is created.

 For the -default- language the res/resource.properties file in the Skin is created/updated each time you save.